JoeThielen/ThePlatformFramework/README.md

 The current project focus is on continued development of *track2*.
 The [Wiki](../../wiki/Tracks) is used to document the *tracks*.

+The current primary deliverable of *TPF* is the instructions in the wiki.

 * Current active tracks:
   * [Track2](../../wiki/track2) - Solution using [Keycloak](http://www.keycloak.org/)
+    * This track is currently being used by an in-development project - [IMSFAY](http://www.imsfay.com)
+      * Project slated for initial/test roll-out 1/1/2018 at one agency.

 [*Back to TOC*](#toc)